2 Pack Organic Cotton Dish Cloths | Brandless

-A dependable kitchen cleaning cloth to clean up messes and wipe crumbs away.
+A soft and durable cleaning cloth to help clean up spills and messes.

 Values: